Back to blog

 How Filipino Teachers Can Create a Daily Lesson Plan in 30 Minutes (Without Losing Quality)

 Many Filipino teachers spend more time preparing the document of the lesson than preparing for the learning itself.
-That is one reason lesson planning starts to feel heavy instead of helpful.
+That is exactly when planning starts to feel like a burden instead of a help.

-The goal is not to make a weak plan quickly.
-The goal is to make a clear plan that is realistic, aligned, and fast enough to sustain every week.
+The goal here is not a weak plan made quickly.
+It is a clear plan that is realistic, aligned, and fast enough to sustain every single week.

 The 30-minute lesson planning structure